Planet Smoothie Franchise Review: Q&A with Mark Yurco

 Mark Yurco didn’t have restaurant or retail experience before owning a smoothie franchise.
 Instead, he was in construction.
-His brother, however, had plenty of good things to say as a Planet Smoothie franchisee, and after doing his homework Mark decided to join Planet Smoothie, too, 15 years ago.
+His brother, however, had plenty of good things to say as a Planet Smoothie franchisee, and after doing his homework, Mark decided to join Planet Smoothie, too, 15 years ago.

 Mark couldn’t be happier with his choice.
-Instead of hanging off of houses installing gutters, he operates two Planet Smoothie franchises near Atlanta in Athens, Georgia.
-He also is living proof of the health benefits that Planet Smoothie offers.
+Instead of hanging off of houses and installing gutters, he operates two Planet Smoothie franchises near Atlanta in Athens, Georgia.
+He is also living proof of the health benefits that Planet Smoothie offers.
 In only 90 days, the smoothie franchise owner says he lost 60 pounds by making his own products a big part of his meal plans.

 This is his story.

 What did you do before owning a Planet Smoothie?

 I was in the construction business for four years.